itsme-tuananhduong/caliathletics/README.md

-# Caliathletics - Your Personal Calisthenics Trainer
+# caliathletics - your personal calisthenics trainer

-Code For Everyone JS - 83 - Project
+code for everyone js - 83 - project